-Chapter Seven Implementing Ag and Natural Resource Programs for American Indians ples and the perspectives when implementing agriculture and natural resourcerelated programs for American Indian agriculture producers and tribes.
+Chapter Seven Implementing Agriculture and Natural Resource Programs for American Indians Agriculture activities occur in many different ways on reservations.
+It is all about the photographic lens that we chose when driving onto that reservation and working with the people that gives us perspectives.
+The complexities of land tenure designations on American Indian reservations have created additional layers of frustration when trying to get farm bill programs on the ground.
+This chapter provides examples and the perspectives when implementing agriculture and natural resource related programs for American Indian agriculture producers and tribes.
 Key concepts of reframing problems into opportunities and there is more than one right answer are discussed.
-It is about implementing the appropriate programs to the reservation environment and the needs of the reservation.
-Specific examples are explained and the Federally Recognized Tribes Extension Program is highlighted.
+It is all about implementing the appropriate programs to the reservation environment and the needs of the reservation.
+Specific examples of agriculture on reservations are explained and the Federally Recognized Tribes Extension Program is highlighted.